-- 9 October: The contract between the Board and C. H. Martin is signed. - 10 November: The lease agreement between the Trustees and the Board is signed. - 1925- The Board accepts Newton and McLaren's tender to install two lifts and - 1926 Gerrard and Goodman's tender to install electric lights and power. - Although the building is incomplete, the Methodist Book Depot relocates to Epworth Building.
-A temporary roof is installed for this purpose. - 1927 The Board approves Soward's proposal to erect two cantilevered awnings on the front elevation. - April and May: The Board begins hiring staff to assist with administering and operating the building.
+9 October: The contract between the Board and C. H. Martin is signed.

-December: Construction of E pworth Building is complete ------------------------------------ -----------------------------
+10 November: The lease agreement between the Trustees and the Board is signed.

-- 1928 After utilising external agencies, the Board assumes responsibility for acquiring and managing tenancies. - 1930s The Great Depression during the early 1930s results in reduced income from struggling tenants and vacancies in Epworth Building.
+- 1925- The Board accepts Newton and McLaren's tender to install two lifts and - 1926 Gerrard and Goodman's tender to install electric lights and power. - Although the building is incomplete, the Methodist Book Depot relocates to Epworth Building.
+A temporary roof is installed for this purpose. - 1927 The Board approves Soward's proposal to erect two cantilevered awnings on the front elevation.

-Fewer Methodist churches are built due to the Depression. - 1934 Economic conditions improve and Epworth Building is fully tenanted. - 1939- Several tenants and staff of Epworth Building enlist to serve in the Second - 1945 World War. - 1945 The Board's loan from AMP is paid off. - 1947 A plaque is attached to the front of Epworth Building, donated by tenants W. R. Hambridge and J. W. Gellert, both accountants. - 1948 Epworth Building is fully tenanted and maintenance work including repainting is undertaken. - 1950 Masonry features on the front elevation including crenelation and finials are removed due to natural decay. - c.1950 Timber directory board installed in foyer. - 1950- Epworth Building prospers financially.
+April and May: The Board begins hiring staff to assist with administering and operating the building.

-- 1962 Brown and Davies prepare drawings for a new lift and alterations to the motor room of Epworth Building. - Brown and Davies prepare drawings for a proposed extension to Epworth Building. - The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension. - 1965 May: extension to the rear of Epworth Building is completed. - 1967 Further repairs to Epworth Building are undertaken, including repainting. - 1970 The Adelaide City Council announce plans to redevelop the Pirie Street and Flinders Street area. - 1974 The redevelopment of Pirie Street and Flinders Street commences.
+December: Construction of Epworth Building is complete.

-Adelaide City Council purchases the adjacent property containing the Pirie Street Church. - Light courts within Epworth Building are painted. - 1977 The Methodist, Presbyterian and Congregational churches agree to merge, forming the Uniting Church. - The Pirie Street Church is demolished by the City of Adelaide as part of the Pirie and Flinders Street redevelopment.
+1928 After utilising external agencies, the Board assumes responsibility for acquiring and managing tenancies.
+1930s The Great Depression during the early 1930s results in reduced income from struggling tenants and vacancies in Epworth Building.
+Fewer Methodist churches are built due to the Depression.
+1934 Economic conditions improve and Epworth Building is fully tenanted.
+1939- 1945 Several tenants and staff of Epworth Building enlist to serve in the Second World War.
+1945 The Board's loan from AMP is paid off.
+1947 A plaque is attached to the front of Epworth Building, donated by tenants W. R. Hambridge and J. W. Gellert, both accountants.
+1948 Epworth Building is fully tenanted and maintenance work including repainting is undertaken.
+1950 Masonry features on the front elevation including crenelation and finials are removed due to natural decay. c.1950 Timber directory board installed in foyer.
+1950- 1960 Epworth Building prospers financially.
+1962 Brown and Davies prepare drawings for a new lift and alterations to the motor room of Epworth Building.
+1964 Brown and Davies prepare drawings for a proposed extension to Epworth Building.
+209. The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+1965 The caretaker's cottage towards the rear of Epworth Building is 1965 1967 The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+May: extension to the rear of Epworth Building is completed.
+1967 The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+May: extension to the rear of Epworth Building is completed.
+Further repairs to Epworth Building are undertaken, including repainting.
+The Adelaide City Council announce plans to redevelop the Pirie Street 1967 1970 The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+May: extension to the rear of Epworth Building is completed.
+Further repairs to Epworth Building are undertaken, including repainting.
+The Adelaide City Council announce plans to redevelop the Pirie Street and Flinders Street area.
+The redevelopment of Pirie Street and Flinders Street commences.
+Adelaide City Council purchases the adjacent property containing the 1967 1970 The caretaker's cottage towards the rear of Epworth Building is demolished to make way for the extension.
+May: extension to the rear of Epworth Building is completed.
+Further repairs to Epworth Building are undertaken, including repainting.
+The Adelaide City Council announce plans to redevelop the Pirie Street and Flinders Street area.
+The redevelopment of Pirie Street and Flinders Street commences.
+Adelaide City Council purchases the adjacent property containing the Pirie Street Church.